Death is meant to point to enlightenment, not be a plot point in entertainment

 Death is one of life’s most sobering realities, being the irreversible closing of curtains on our present lifetime.

 Before that terminal encounter, we frequently encounter death nowadays in entertainment media.
 Novels and movies often depict death vividly, to evoke our emotions and to engage us with the storyline.
-However, though we experience vicariously the agony of death as it befalls those in the story, the overall setting of entertainment puts a comfort blanket around us.
+However, though we experience vicariously the agony of death befalling fictional characters, the overall setting of entertainment puts a comfort blanket around us.
 Hardly ever do we contemplate that death will befall us too, at any moment.
 We see death largely as a plot point in entertainment.

 However, trivializing death thus deprives us of a powerful pointer to enlightenment.
 The Bhagavad-gita (13.09) recommends that we unsentimentally contemplate life’s universal distresses including death.
 Such contemplation forcefully highlights the glaring incompatibility between our core longing and our current living.

 We all long to live forever and to love forever.
 Yet all things in the world, we included, are bound to die.
-We deny this frustrating incompatibility during life’s routine course by busying ourselves in mundane concerns, including entertainment.
+We deny this frustrating incompatibility by busying ourselves in mundane concerns, including entertainment.
 But our ostrich-like obliviousness to death’s imminence is jolted when we encounter death at close quarters, as when it misses us narrowly or befalls someone close to us.

 Think it over:

-- How do entertainment media distort our vision of death?
+- How does entertainment media distort our vision of death?